maryellenlynall/neuroscience_for_psychiatrists/README.md

 # neuroscience_for_psychiatrists

 This respository relates to The Cambridge Textbook of Neuroscience for Psychiatrists 2021.

-This respository is where we are collecting feedback on the textbook.
+Here is where we are collecting feedback on the textbook.

 We'd love to hear feedback on: